ChenLiu-1996/CUTS/README.md

 <details>
   <summary>2.
 Regarding `latent_evaluator` and reported dice coeff in `test` mode.</summary>

 You may notice something called `latent_evaluator` in `main.py`.

 At first, I wrote it to evaluate the model during test time.
 However, eventually I decided to off-source this kind of jobs to separate scripts under the `scripts_analysis` folder, and rather use it as a numpy results saver.
 As of now, I haven't changed `latent_evaluator` to `results_saver`, but I may do that at some point.

-Along the same lines, you could feel free to not touch the following hyperparameters in your config yaml:
+Along the same lines, you could feel free to leave the following hyperparameters as-is in your config yaml:
 ```
 segmentation_paradigm: 'kmeans_point'
 test_metric: None